Unity-Technologies/SynthDet/docs/NotebookInstructions.md

   * On Mac OS, open a new terminal window.
   * On Windows, you will need to open either Anaconda Prompt or Anaconda Powershell Prompt.
 These can be found in the Start menu.

-* Create a virtual environment using Conda, and name it `synthdet_env`:
+* Create a virtual environment named `synthdet_env` using Conda, and activate it:

 ```bash
 conda create -n synthdet_env python=3.7